 Aquatic, submerged, macro-algae.
-Spinose appearance, with outward-facing, spine-like cells on branchlet whorls and central stems.
-Branches are not forked.
-Stems are covered by a secondary cell layer (cortication), making them more resistant to physical damage.
-Accessory cells at junctions between branchlet cells are long and spine-like.
+Often a tall plant (0.3-0.5 m) with slender shoots and a grey-green colour.
+Branches are not forked and branches and stems are mostly covered by a secondary cell layer (cortication), making them more resistant to physical damage.
+Small accessory cells at junctions between branchlet cells are either not obvious or longer around the fruiting bodies.
 Stems are anchored in the sediment by colourless rhizoids.
-Plant is monoecious, with antheridia and oogonia on the same plant often located together, and with fruiting bodies dispersed over the upper stem portions.
+Plant is monoecious, with antheridia and oogonia on the same plant, often located together. with fruiting bodies dispersed over the upper stem portions.
+The plant has a distinctive musky odour, and can be lime-encrusted in some water bodies.